Updated May 22, 2016

 By Richard Thomas

 Four Roses Small Batch bourbon whiskey is not to be confused with the Small Batch Limited Edition series from the same distillery.
-The former is easy to identify, as while both small batch labels come in somewhat ovoid bottles, the regular Four Roses Small Batch has a paper label.
-The limited edition has its label inked on the bottle, and that label notes the release year and that the bourbon within is “barrel strength.”
+The former is easy to identify, as while both small batch bourbons come in somewhat ovoid bottles, the regular Four Roses Small Batch has a paper label.
+The limited edition has its label inked on the bottle, and that label notes the release year and (usually) that the bourbon within is “barrel strength.”

 Four Roses Small Batch is bottled at 90 proof (45% alcohol).
 In keeping with the style set by Four Roses Yellow Label, the Small Batch is a sweet bourbon, albeit also a more spicy one.

 On the nose, the bourbon comes across as sweetly fruity, with a mellow helping of warm, winter spices.
 On the palate, the bourbon becomes much more full-bodied, with the spiciness coming to the forefront and the sweetness retreating well into the background.
 With so much spice on the palate, I was left wondering if the bourbons used to make Four Roses Small Batch weren’t chosen for their extra rye content.
 The bourbon has a long finish, opening with a spicy bite that fades quickly.